What We Fund

 Eligibility Criteria: Who Can Apply?

-H. Hovnanian Family Foundation makes grants ONLY to:
+H. Hovnanian Family Foundation makes grants only to:

 • Registered organizations that are charitable in nature, i.e. either designated IRS 501(c)(3) status in the U.S. or state-registered organization including non-profit organizations and foundations, and other charities in Armenia.